 - Download the apps for Windows, macOS, Android, or iOS.

-- Say hi in our introductions thread in our <insert the name of your general channel here> channel.
+- Say hi in our introductions thread in the <insert the name of your general channel here> channel.

 If you're interested, you can also get a quick feature overview by reading What is Twist? or learn why Twist is betting against real-time chat.
 If you have questions or feedback, please feel free to post a thread to our <insert your Twist feedback channel here> channel.